CraryPrimitiveMan/awesome-with-star/awesome/friendsofcake_awesome-cakephp.md

 ## APM
 *Plugins for Application Performance Monitoring.*

-- [NewRelic plugin](https://github.com/jippi/cakephp-newrelic/tree/cake3) - A complete plugin that enables full New Relic integration for a CakePHP application, including CLI naming, exceptions sending, custom timings, etc. It does not depend on New Relic agent. :star:12
+- [NewRelic plugin](https://github.com/jippi/cakephp-newrelic/tree/cake3) - A complete plugin that enables full New Relic integration for a CakePHP application, including CLI naming, exceptions sending, custom timings, etc. :star:12

 - [Brunitto/NewRelic plugin](https://github.com/brunitto/cakephp-new-relic) - A simple plugin that enables just name transaction and browser timing for a CakePHP 3 application using the New Relic PHP agent. :star:8